jschrier/blog/_posts/2023-01-21-MIDI-to-CV-on-RP2040-part-2.md

 Tags: music, electronics, pico, analog, synth, i2c
 ---

-In a [previous post](({{ site.baseurl }}{% post_url 2022-12-31-MIDI-to-CV-on-RP2040 %})), we defined some of the ideas and resources for the system.  *In this post, we'll actually build the MIDI to CV gadget...* Along the way, we'll learn a bit about I2C programming on the Pico and MCP4728 DAC.
+In a [previous post](({{ site.baseurl }}{% post_url 2022-12-31-MIDI-to-CV-on-RP2040 %})), we defined some of the ideas and resources for the system.
+Along the way, we'll learn a bit about I2C programming on the Pico and MCP4728 DAC.  **In this post, we'll actually build the MIDI to CV gadget...**

 # Bill of materials